VC-Mian/AI_VTuber/README.md

 Set up environment variables

-Create a .env, copy & paste this into the file
+Create a .env file in the project root and add:
 ```bash
    ANTHROPIC_API_KEY=your_claude_api_key
    # OR